pixee/docs/docs/codemods/python/pixee_python_enable-jinja2-autoescape.md

 This codemod enables autoescaping of HTML content in `jinja2`.
-Unfortunately, the jinja2 default behavior is to not autoescape when rendering templates, which makes your applications vulnerable to Cross-Site Scripting (XSS) attacks.
+Unfortunately, the jinja2 default behavior is to not autoescape when rendering templates, which makes your applications potentially vulnerable to Cross-Site Scripting (XSS) attacks.

 Our codemod checks if you forgot to enable autoescape or if you explicitly disabled it.
 The change looks as follows: